atir5701/ImageLab/USEME.md

   When used with the `split` argument, the application will apply the operation only to the specified percentage of the image, starting from the left side.

   Value of split percentage must be within  **0 and 100** and (decimal values are allowed).

+  This operation also supports `partial image manipulation`, which requires a mask image to be loaded into the system.
+Initially, the operation is applied to the entire image.
+Then, the mask image guides the final manipulation: regions of the mask containing black pixels indicate where the resulting values from the operation should be applied in the final image.

+  For the operation to be carried out successfully, the mask image must be loaded into the system, and its dimensions must match those of the image on which the operation is to be performed.

   Application will store output image into its memory.
 User can use `save` command to get the output image.